An official website of the United States government

 -Surviving SEALs began dragging casualties to safety, and requested that the Learjet be taken out by a rocket.

 -Although the invasion resulted in many casualties, including SEALs and thousands of Panamanian civilians, under Goldwater-Nichols, the military services had learned to work together.
 They quickly destroyed the enemy's ability fight, and on Jan.
 3, 1990, Noriega surrendered to U.S. forces and was eventually prosecuted.

-Editor's Note: Read about the origins of Naval Special Warfare in part one.
+.
 Check back soon to learn about how SEALs evolved their mission during the war on terrorism.